 Both the 6D Mark II and the W300 are recent models that are part of the current product line-up.
 The W300 replaced the earlier Nikon AW130, while the 6D Mark II followed on from the Canon 6D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Nikon W300 Manual.
+Further information on the features and operation of the 6D Mark II and W300 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Nikon W300 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 6D Mark II or the Nikon W300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 6D Mark II: